MCLDG-zz/fxaggr/README.md

+#FX Price Aggregation Engine

 There are two parts to this application:

-price aggregation engine
+* price aggregation engine
-UI for checking the progress of the engine
+* UI for checking the progress of the engine

 Requires Java 8.
 Uses MongoDB, Cassandra DB and I was in the process of integrating Kafka to connect to price sources, and to contain the topics for outputting the final prices.

-MongoDB contains the configuration and can also be used to store the output, i.e. the final prices Cassandra is used to store the final prices and the aggregate tick data, such as tick data per minute, hour, day, etc.
+* MongoDB contains the configuration and can also be used to store the output, i.e. the final prices
+* Cassandra is used to store the final prices and the aggregate tick data, such as tick data per minute, hour, day, etc.

-To build:
+### To build:

 in 'fxaggr' directory, execute 'mvn package'

-To start mongo:
+### To start mongo:

-in 'fxaggr' directory, execute 'start-mongo.sh'
+* in 'fxaggr' directory, execute 'start-mongo.sh'
-The config stored in mongo can be configured using the script in 'test/java/com/bl/fxaggr/MongoPrimaryConfig.json'.
+* The config stored in mongo can be configured using the script in 'test/java/com/bl/fxaggr/MongoPrimaryConfig.json'.
 There is another config file in the same directory - which one is used depends on what type of testing you want to carry out.

-to start cassandra:
+### to start cassandra:

-in 'fxaggr' directory, execute 'ccm start'.
+* in 'fxaggr' directory, execute 'ccm start'.
 Type 'ccm' to see other commands that can be used.
 Type 'ccm status' to see status of the Cassandra cluster.
-Use the script in 'scripts/Cassandra.sh' to rebuild the Cassandra keyspace.
+* Use the script in 'scripts/Cassandra.sh' to rebuild the Cassandra keyspace.
 This can be executed using cqlsh by typing: source 'Cassandra.sh'.
 This should drop and recreate the keyspace

-To TAR the app:
+### To prepare the UI:

-in 'fxaggr' directory, execute ./mktar.sh
+* The UI uses node.js and angular.js.
+* In the root directory is package.json.
+So execute 'npm install' in the same directory as pacakge.json and this will install all dependencies
+* Then type 'node server.js' to start the node server.
+It should listen on port 3001
+* Use a browser to navigate to: http://192.168.9.99:3001/#/dashboard

-Add the following outstanding functionality:
+### Add the following outstanding functionality:

-As part of filtering, check prices in one feed against prices in another.
+* As part of filtering, check prices in one feed against prices in another.
 If the variance is too high, reject the prices.
 This is to prevent a recurrence of the issue we had where one price feed was providing us the wrong prices.
-It should also check the timestamps, and check them against current system time to make sure they are aligned.
+* It should also check the timestamps, and check them against current system time to make sure they are aligned.
 I have completed the price stale check.
 Now need to check that prices from feedA are within certain time gap to prices from feedB